Syipmong/yeep-prolag/wiki-content/Roadmap.md

 - **Community Calls**: Join quarterly planning sessions
 - **Newsletter**: Subscribe for major announcements

-For the most current information and to contribute to planning, visit the [GitHub repository](https://github.com/itsthatblackhat/yeep-prolag) and join our community discussions.
+For the most current information and to contribute to planning, visit the [GitHub repository](https://github.com/syipmong/yeep-prolag) and join our community discussions.

 ---

-*Last updated: December 2024*
+*Last updated: June 2025*
-*Next review: March 2025*
+*Next review: July 2025*